 So faced with the prospect of creating the hereafter, the Emiles, director Serrecchia and costumer Michael Robinson (who also portrays the older Leiter) have gone New Agey-and-ancient-Egyptian.
 We meet Azriel (Aaron Green), who is often identified as the ‘Angel of Death.’
 Here, he’s more the ‘Angelic Hall Monitor’: He keeps the befuddled souls headed in the right direction.
 But because the now-she’s-dead, now-she-isn’t Josephine keeps jumping the queue, he’s intrigued by her.

-I suspect most theatergoers accept this entire after-life premise provisionally: ‘Let’s see where they’re going with this before we commit to it.’
-It doesn’t help that Azriel and his emotional needs feel somewhat disembodied.
+But in establishing this whole misty after-life, it doesn’t help that Azriel himself and his emotional needs feel somewhat disembodied.
 In fact, character motivation is an odd oversight throughout the show.
 The story outlined above is not the way the audience encounters it.
 Instead, we begin with the older Leiter, now reduced to fussing around his dusty bookshop and holding the occasional seance for pocket money.
 One day, in rushes the young Ruth (Monique Abry) who has somehow learned of Leiter’s ‘revivalist’ background.
 She pleads for him to give it a go one more time for her husband Michael (Kyle Montgomery) who’s in a coma.
 Leiter refuses.
 All that old stage business only ended in heartbreak.

 Which is where the problem starts.
 We know what Ruth wants: her beloved back on his feet.
 In classic Broadway fashion, she sings an ‘I Want’ song: She sings about wanting her husband back.
 We sort of know what Leiter wants.
 We don’t know his whole backstory yet, but it’s clear he both misses his stage glory and fears the way it all turned out.